-Common stock of the Company is allocated to participants based on the matching formula to the extent necessary to provide the matching contribution.
-All Plan participants, regardless of age or years of participation, can transfer at any time (subject to insider trading blackouts) all or part of their employer match in the Company's stock to one or more of the other investment funds available in the Plan.
-Upon a participant's termination of employment, the participant has the right to receive his or her vested interest in all accounts, including any TEGNA Inc. common shares in-kind.
-Dividends are paid quarterly and reinvested back into company stock.
+Company contributions are generally funded with common stock of the Company in an amount equal to the required contributions, and such stock is allocated to participant accounts based on a matching formula and sliding scale contribution formula.
+All Plan participants, regardless of age or years of participation, can transfer at any time (subject to insider trading blackouts) all or part of their allocated Company stock to one or more of the other investment funds available in the Plan.
+Upon a participant's termination of employment, the participant has the right to receive his or her vested interest in all accounts, including any Company common shares in-kind.
+Dividends are paid quarterly and reinvested back into company stock if not distributed to participants.

 Participants may direct the investment of their contributions into various investment options offered by the Plan.
-The Plan currently offers 11 core investment options, the TEGNA Common Stock, and a suite of 12 target date maturity accounts, as well as a self-directed brokerage account.
+The Plan currently offers 11 core investment options, the TEGNA Common Stock, and a suite of 12 target date maturity commingled funds, as well as a self-directed brokerage account.
 The Plan allocates investment income to participants' accounts daily.